Hungary at the 2022 Winter Olympics

 Hungary competed at the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.

 Hungary's team consisted of 14 athletes (8 men and six women) competing in five sports.
-Márton Kékesi and Zita Tóth were the country's flagbearer during the opening ceremony.
+Márton Kékesi and Zita Tóth were the country's flagbearers during the opening ceremony.
 Meanwhile cross-country skier Adam Konya was the flagbearer during the closing ceremony.

 Medalists

 The following Hungarian competitors won medals at the games.
 In the discipline sections below, the medalists' names are bolded.